 Q: My grandchild's step-father has filed to adopt my grandchild.
 He told me there was nothing I could do to stop him.
 Is this true?

 A: He is probably right.
-In Ohio, grandparents who only have visitation rights do not have standing to protest their grandchild adoption.
+In Ohio, grandparents who only have visitation rights do not have standing to protest their grandchild's adoption.
 However, you should consult an attorney to discuss possible options.
-Not all step-parents terminate a grandparent's ability to see their grandchildren after an adoption.

 Q: My attorney says there is nothing I can do to protect my grandparent visitation rights from a possible step-parent adoption.
 After it took so long to establish, how can my visitation rights be taken away from me and my grandchild?

 A: Currently in Ohio, what your attorney says is correct.
 Courts have continued to ask the legislature to address the issue of preserving grandparents' rights to visitation in step-parent adoptions.
 Some states have created laws that allow post-adoption visitation to continue, but Ohio courts cannot force the Ohio legislature to act.
 You can write to your legislator, asking that a statute be passed that helps protect grandparent visitation.